Tara78/project-final/README.md

 For Frontend:
 - React
+- React-router-dom
+- React-Redux
-- React-router-dom,
+- Calendly-react
-- React-Redux,
+- Styled Component
--Calendly-react

 ## How to run the project